-Biographical Sketches: Biographical sketches should be submitted for all persons identified as PI, co-PI, Other Senior Personnel, or lead of any subaward in the full proposal and should follow the format described in the GPG with the exception that because they commonly present difficulties in adhering to the page limit "(e) Collaborators & Other Affiliations" may be left out of the biographical sketch.
+Biographical Sketches and Current and Pending: Biographical sketches and Current and Pending Support Statements should be submitted for all senior personnel in the full proposal.
+Biographical sketches should follow the format described in the GPG with the exception that because they commonly present difficulties in adhering to the page limit "(e) Collaborators & Other Affiliations" may be left out of the biographical sketch.
 However, the information requested in "(e) Collaborators & Other Affiliations" must be listed in a separate document (see below): this separate document is in lieu of or in duplication of information included in the biographical sketches.
 Biographical sketches may also be included for post-doctoral fellows.
 Biographical sketches should not be included for anyone providing a "Letter of Collaboration".

 A combined Collaborators & Other Affiliations document.
-Provide as a Supplementary Document a single document that includes the Biographical Sketch part "(e) Collaborators & Other Affiliations" for all persons including a biographical sketch in this proposal.
+Provide as a Supplementary Document (under Other Supplementary Documents) a single document that includes the Biographical Sketch part "(e) Collaborators & Other Affiliations" for all persons including a biographical sketch in this proposal (including all parts of a multi-institutional collaborative proposal).
 This document is provided in lieu of or in duplication of information the GPG requests as part of the biographical sketches and is used to help identify potential conflicts or bias in the selection of reviewers.
 For each person include, as described in the GPG, (1) Collaborators and Co-Editors, (2) Graduate Advisors and Postdoctoral Sponsors, and (3) Thesis Advisor and Postgraduate-Scholar Sponsor.
 In addition, this document should list other potential conflicts including (4) spouse or other relative, and (5) any other individuals with whom or institutions with which the senior personnel (PI, co-PIs, and any named personnel) have financial ties, including advisory committees, boards of directors, or prospective employers (specify type).
 Note: Conflicts of interest involving junior authorship on a multi-authored papers (>5 authors) may be limited to the senior author.
+Note: This document may be organized in text or table formats as long as it is clear to which person the collaborators and other affiliations are linked.